terra-campaigns/hostile/README.md

 ---
 ```

 When creating images for NPCs, it is important they are credible.
 This means that people in the world should be below average looking, more like lower class, blue collar workers.
+Please make them in a 1:1 ratio.
 ### Random encounters

 Random encounters shall be created randomly based on the chapter Encounters from the Hostile Rules book, focusing on the industrial and hostile aspects of space.
 The objective is to create 10 entries, mixing and matching different types of encounters.